These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Each month (or as long as you subscribe), the person receives a box of art supplies to try out.
 Every month is a different theme and medium, so it might not necessarily be watercolor paint.

 ArtSnacks is a smaller subscription box, though it also has larger plans to subscribe to.
-This box includes a candy each month.
+This box includes candy each month.

 Pin for Later!